Q: Is guayusa actually “tea”?

 Q: How much caffeine does one cup contain?

-A: One bottle of guayusa tea has 90 mg of caffeine, about the same as a cup of instant coffee.
+A: One bottle of guayusa has 90 mg of caffeine – about the same as a cup of instant coffee.
 Despite common assumptions, caffeine levels in tea and coffee vary widely depending on harvest season, origin, processing techniques, and a slew of other factors.
-On the whole, guayusa has more caffeine than most green and black teas.
+On average, guayusa has more caffeine than green and black teas.

 Q: Where is the company based?

-A: Runa’s exotic Amazonian guayusa company is ironically headquartered in Brooklyn, NY.
-Runa also has two offices in Ecuador – one in Quito and one in the Amazon.
-Our 40+ person team uses virtual communication technologies like Skype and Google to connect internationally on a daily basis.
+A: Runa has three offices: our headquarters are in Brooklyn, NY, and we have two offices in Ecuador – one in Quito and one in the Amazon.
+Our ~60 person team uses virtual communication to connect internationally on a daily basis.
 Though much of Runa’s work is mobile, the heart of the company is in face-to-face community work.
-Runa’s Amazon field team works directly with over 800 indigenous farmers, providing technical assistance, and harvesting shade-grown guayusa.
+Runa’s Amazon field team works directly with over 2,000 indigenous farmers to provide technical assistance and harvest guayusa.

 Q: Where is guayusa grown?

-A: Guayusa is grown almost exclusively in the upper Amazonian region of Ecuador.
+A: Guayusa is grown almost exclusively in the upper Amazon region of Ecuador.
 It grows where the Andes Mountains meet the Amazon rainforest, one of the most biodiverse regions in the world.
-Guayusa is harvested from trees that are grown under the shaded canopy of the rainforest setting, giving local farmers an economic incentive to conserve the rainforest.
-The farmers that Runa works with are primarily located in the Napo Province.
+Guayusa is harvested from trees that are grown under the shaded canopy of taller rainforest trees, giving local farmers an economic incentive to conserve the native vegetation of the rainforest.
+The farmers Runa works with are primarily located in the Napo Province.